knyar/nginx-lua-prometheus/README.md

   * `sync_interval` (number): sets the sync interval for per-worker counters and key index (in seconds).
 This sets the boundary on eventual consistency of counter metric increments, and metric resets/deletions.
 Defaults to 1.
-  * `lookup_max_size` (number): maximum size of a per-metric lookup table maintained by each worker to cache full metric names.
-Defaults to 1000.
-    If you have metrics with extremely high cardinality and lots of available RAM, you might want to increase this to avoid cache getting flushed too often.
-Decreasing this makes sense if you have a very large number of metrics or need to minimize memory usage of this library.

 Returns a `prometheus` object that should be used to register metrics.